Aokas

-Aokas (Berber language: Aweqqas) is a coastal city and commune in northern Algeria in the Béjaïa Province.
+Aokas (Aweqqas) is a coastal city and commune in northern Algeria in the Béjaïa Province.

 It is located at about 25 kilometres from the province's capital city of Bejaia.
 The commune of Aokas was created by decree of October 2, 1869.
 It covered an area of 2,202 hectares and had a population of 2,245 inhabitants in 1931.
 Its name in berber means shark.
 Its average altitude is 300 meters.

-The population of Aokas was of 15 989 in 2008.
+The population of Aokas was of 15,989 in 2008.

 Geography

 Aokas (transliterated in tifinagh: ⴰⵡⵇⵇⴰⵙ), means shark in berber, is located in the wilaya of Bejaia, in coastal Kabylia.

 Hamlets

 Apart from the main locality of the commune, the hamlets of Aït Aïssa, Akkar, Mesbah, Tizi Djarmana, Aliouene ou Iaamrounene, Ansa, Tabellout, Tikherroubine, Amerzague, Tala Khaled, Laazib, Tidelsine, Iourarene, Tala Khelifa, Aguemoune, Tarmant I, Tarmant II and El Anseur are located in its confines.